Skip to main content

 Do you provide charitable receipts for the donations I collect?

 Yes, LWF provides charitable receipts for donations of $20 or more.
+For a donation of $50 or more, you will receive a one-year LWF membership.
 Make sure you collect accurate and complete information from your pledgers to ensure that we can issue a receipt!
 If you are fundraising online, charitable receipts will be automatically issued and emailed to donors.

 What can I expect from a Walk for Water event?